dhsc-govuk/Get-Adult-Social-Care-Data/docs/apm.md

 ## Troubleshooting

-- If you cannot see traces, ensure `ENABLE_LOCAL_OTEL=true` is set and your app is restarted.
+- If you cannot see traces, ensure `ENABLE_APM_LOCAL=true` is set and your app is restarted.
 - Check container logs.
 - The ELK stack can consume a lot of memory and storage.
 Try Increasing your docker desktop resources and adjusting the [`MEM_LIMIT`](../apm/example.env) environment variable
 - Make sure ports `9200`, `5601`, and `8200` are not already in use.